it2901g10/GROUP10-baf_sintef_arduino/java/README.md

 contents of this directory:

-package no.ntnu.osnap.com:			the comm. library package no.ntnu.osnap.social:		the social library package no.ntnu.osnap.prorotypes:	the prototypes' applications package no.ntnu.osnap.mockups:		mockup applications and services
+com-lib:		the comm. library
+social-lib:		the social library
+applications:	the prototypes' applications
+mockups:		mockup applications and services
+bin:			binaries for the libraries